kimdurante/gis-workshop-waml-template/content/collectionassessment.md

 nav_order: 2
 ---

+## Creating a Collection

+All data layers must belong to at least one collection.

 ### Assessing the Collection

 GIS data are often acquired as collections.
 The definition of a collection as it applies to these kinds of data can be quite vague and might include one or more layers purchased from vendors, georeferenced maps, open data downloaded from a portal or website, or scholarly research data.